rafiaw01/M607-Retake/README.md

-# Kindly open Project Folder to access the details about the project
+# Kindly open Project Folder to access the details about the project  that also includes the project Readme file needed as well